kanidm/kanidm/designs/idm_rest_layout.rst

         GET -> get this groups attr
         PUT -> overwrite this group attr value list POST -> append this list to group attr
-        DELETE -> purge this attr
+        DELETE -> purge this attr (if body empty) or the elements listed in the body

 schema
 ======